bajeebis/go_code/README.md

 ## Make
 make for the most part is allocation of memory to the buffer

+## Channels
+A communication mechanism
+- Create a new channel with make(chan val-type)
+- Send a value into a channel using the channel <- syntax
+- The <-channel syntax receivs a value from the channel

+## Go routines
+goroutine, concurrent function execution.
+Channels are important in goroutne's

 ## Printf verb tables
 %d          decimal integer